lenincompres/domify/README.md

 /* Creates a main element with the domified structure.
 Returns this main element. */
 ```

+*Domify is agnostic about the order of the arguments that follow model scturture the (first one).
+A boolean is a flag to clear the element.
+A String is a the tag of a new element to create.
+An element is where it should be created.*

-You can also call *domify* as an Element object method.
+You can call *domify* as an Element method.

 ```javascript
 someElement.domify({